RafaMMas/IberianFishHSMs/README.md

 <img src="man/figures/README-compareplot figure-1.png" width="100%" height="100%" />

-**Figure 7** - Maps depicting the predicted microhabitat suitability for *Cobitis paludica* small in a reach of the Serpis River (Jucar River Basin District - JRBD).
+**Figure 7** - Maps depicting the predicted microhabitat suitability for *Cobitis paludica* large in a reach of the Serpis River (Jucar River Basin District - JRBD).
 The maps show the predictions for 0.5 m<sup>3</sup>/s.
 The figure depicts the predictions from seven different models.
 The Fuzzy Rule-Based Systems (FRBSs) were obtained from